- 31 Age

 - 186cm Height

 Selected in the Australian U20s squad for the second-annual IRB Junior World Championship tournament in Japan.
-Voted the Australian U20 Player of the Year following his performances at the tournament.
+Voted the Australian U20 Player of the Year.

 Slipper recovered from an ankle injury suffered during the Super Rugby season to play in the final eight Tests of the year and win selection to his first Rugby World Cup where he was capped in all six Australian matches.